 The manufacturer’s recommended dosage, mentioned on the label, is usually around 160mg/5ml.
 Below we give the age-appropriate paracetamol dose for children.

 You can also give paracetamol for babies aged three months or older.
 The dosage (2) you need to give depends on the age of the baby.
 The ideal option here would be the paracetamol suppository for babies, rather than tablets or syrups.
 However, it is best to take the doctor’s advice:

-DO NOT give paracetamol to infants aged less than three months unless recommended by the pediatrician.
+DO NOT give paracetamol to infants aged less than three months unless recommended by the pediatrician particularly for low infant fevers.
 Always make sure you give no more than the prescribed dosage.

 Paracetamol for toddlers and younger kids

-Toddlers are vulnerable and can get a fever due to strain, exposure to hot or cold climates, or when they get an immunization shot.
+Toddlers can be susceptible to various allergies and inflammation, which may arise from exposure to allergens or infections, leading to a fever.
+In addition, fever might also manifest as a symptom of strain, exposure to hot or cold climates, or when a child gets an immunization shot.
 During such times, you can give the child a dose of paracetamol to bring down the fever.
-Use this chart as a reference and also talk to your doctor before you give the child this medicine.
+However, it is important to note that paracetamol is not typically a non-steroidal anti-inflammatory drug; therefore, you may use this chart as a reference and talk to your child’s healthcare specialist before giving the medicine to your child.

 The medicine should be given in four separate doses in 24 hours.

 Unfortunately, most parents do not pay attention to the dosage recommendations nor do they consult their doctors.
 This can lead to paracetamol overdosing even in children.